 There are so many things to consider when deciding on an air conditioner.
 Portable air conditioners are versatile, and usually come with a lot of options, like a timer, multiple settings, and a remote, which make them attractive options, even if they tend to be more expensive.
 But window ACs might appeal to the budget-conscious person just looking to cool a single room with an unobtrusive design, low maintenance, and little noise.

-In the end, the most important things to look at are the BTUs relative to the size of your room, what the installation process entails and how handy you are, overall maintenance, price, fit, energy efficiency, and look.
+In the end, the most important things to look at are the BTUs relative to the size of your room (making sure you’re clear on whether it’s the ASHRAE or DOE number), what the installation process entails and how handy you are, overall maintenance, price, fit, energy efficiency, and look.
 Ticking off each of these boxes, you’ll find the perfect one to meet your needs.